SLA Transportation Community Innovation Award

 Innovation can be the act of introducing something new or developing a solutions to an existing problem or situation.
 It can be a new concept for our community or adopted from another area.

-- A one-page description of the project, technique, tool, or practical solution.
+Please submit a short description (up to 500 words) of the project, tool, technique, or practical solution.
 Links to websites may be included, and supporting material may be attached.
 The Awards Committee may request additional information.

-- A slot on the GTRIC agenda will be provided for the winner to present the project, technique, tool, or practical solution, with the scope to be coordinated with the GTRIC planner.
+- A slot on the meeting agenda will be provided for the winner to present the project, technique, tool, or practical solution, if the recipient is in attendance.

-- The committee will verify that all applicants are Division members in good standing before evaluating the submissions.
+- The committee will verify that all applicants are Community members in good standing before evaluating the submissions.

 - All submissions will be judged against each other, based on the following desired qualities presented in the paper: